On tope graphs of complexes of oriented matroids: Systems of sign-vectors and partial cubes

 Now, since COM is closed under taking hyperplanes by Lemma~\ref{lem:signminors}, Lemma~\ref{lem:hyperplane=hyperplane} gives that $\topegraphs$ is closed under taking zone graphs.

 \end{proof}

 Let us finally describe how tope graphs of the other systems of sign-vectors from Section~\ref{sec:signvectors} specialize tope graphs of COMs.
 We will denote the classes of tope graphs of OMs, AOMs, and LOPs by $\topegraphsOM$, $\topegraphsAOM$, and $\topegraphsLOP$.
-A consequence of Lemma~\ref{lem:antipodes} is: \begin{prop} A graph is in $\topegraphsOM$ if and only if it is antipodal and in $\topegraphs$. \end{prop}
+The following three propositions will be cast in the proofs of the characterizations of $\topegraphsOM$, $\topegraphsAOM$, and $\topegraphsLOP$, see Corollaries~\ref{cor:OM},~\ref{cor:AOM}, and~\ref{cor:LOP}.